thiesgehrmann/multidiffabundance/README.md

 # MDA: multidiffabundance
 A toolkit for the testing of differential abundance with many different tools, each provided with a similar interface and a compatible output format.
+The following packages are currently supported (Only tools that allow for adjustment with other variables are selected): ALDEx2, ANCOMBC, Corncob, DESeq2, Limma(voom), lm CLR, and Maaslin2.

 # Quickstart